If you are a Windows 10 user, you will have probably already encountered a memory leak.

 Startup programs, those that load as soon as your PC is switched, on could be hogging a lot of the RAM.
 Unexplained RAM usage is often referred to as a memory leak.

-Memory leaks, at the most basic level, refers to a loss of memory in Windows, caused by a program or an application.
+Memory leaks, at the most basic level, refer to a loss of memory in Windows, caused by a program or an application.

 When a program is finished with the memory it has been allocated, it will normally inform the system that it is now free to be used by another part of the system.